Polynesian tattoo symbols for pain and adversities

 Hawaiian tattoo symbol path of Kamehameha

-We all know that life will always present us with difficult moments, but they should never be the focus of a tattoo.
+We all know that life will always present us with difficult moments, but these should never be the primary focus of a tattoo.
+The recommended focus is on how you overcame them--on your strength and resilience.

-Never choose a negative event or meaning as the main focus of your tattoo.
+Never choose a negative event or meaning as the main focus of your tattoo, because seeing a tattoo for the rest of our lives gives it power over us.

 The more we fill it with negative elements, the less space will be left for the positive ones.